Abby3017/ETH_CIL22/README.md

 We have implemented the classifiers listed below.
 Run the corresponding files and set the `big_data` variable in each of the files to `True` to train the classifier on the entire dataset; otherwise it will be trained on the small dataset.
 Make sure you have the files `train_pos.txt`, `train_neg.txt`, `train_pos_full.txt`, `train_pos_neg.txt`, and `test_data.txt` in the `data` folder.

-For the distilbert model, the contents of the folder https://polybox.ethz.ch/index.php/s/Q14qxlYeb3oy7ze are needed.
+For the distilbert and combined models, the contents of the folder https://polybox.ethz.ch/index.php/s/Q14qxlYeb3oy7ze are needed.
 Namely the model and tokenizer subfolders.
 Make sure this folder is included in the same directory as the classifier python files, as "./distilbert-sst/model" and "./distilbert-sst/tokenizer" need to be accessed.

 Each of the classifiers already has preprocessing implemented.
 The preprocessing methods can be selected by setting the flags in `preprocess_tweets()` in the classifier's file as desired.